-General Schedule (GS) pay is governed by the Federal Pay Comparability Act (FEPCA) which provides for annual salary adjustments tied to market rates in the private sector and state and local government.
+General Schedule (GS) pay is governed by the Federal Pay Comparability Act which provides for annual salary adjustments tied to market rates in the private sector and state and local government.
 Congress and the President almost always alter the adjustments provided for under the law.
 GS pay levels are also affected by many administrative decisions involving the boundaries that define local pay areas and how market comparability is calculated.
-During the three-year pay freeze, the administration refused to implement any of the changes recommended by the two statutorily-mandated advisory committees on federal pay, arguing that since some might result in higher pay for some employees, implementation would violate the "spirit" if not the "letter" of the laws imposing the freeze.
-This administrative "freeze" was only lifted this year, as 13 new pay localities were established and current localities were expanded to reflect changes in commuting patterns revealed in the most recent decennial census.
+During the three-year pay freeze, the Obama administration failed to implement the changes recommended by the two statutorily-mandated advisory committees on federal pay.
+This administrative "freeze" was lifted in 2016, as 13 new pay localities were established and current localities were expanded to reflect changes in commuting patterns revealed in the most recent decennial census.

 Federal wages and salaries continue to lag those in the private sector and state and local government.
 Although federal pay adjustments are, by law, supposed to reflect changes in the cost of labor rather than the cost of living, it is important to note how much the purchasing power of federal pay has declined as federal employees have become an all-purpose ATM for budget austerity.
-Since 2010, the inflation-adjusted value of federal wages and salaries has fallen by 6.5 percent, leaving all federal employees with a lower standard of living than they had just five years ago.
+Since 2011, federal pay has been adjusted by a total of 5.4 percent, leaving the inflation-adjusted value of federal wages and salaries lower than it was six years ago.